Junfei-Z/PRISM/README.md

 ## 📖 Citation

-If you use this code in your research, please cite:
+If our method or implementation contributes to your research, we would greatly appreciate a citation:

 ```bibtex
 @inproceedings{zhan2026prism,